Document issued on: February 15, 2008

 You should include as precautions any special measures, such as handling methods, that the operator should take during device preparation and use.

-The following tables include all standards referenced in this document.
+The following lists include all standards referenced in this document.

 A list of FDA-recognized standards is available at: